aziddy/Open-In-Finder-Google-Drive/README.md

 ## Files

-- `open-in-finder.sh` - The main shell script that handles the file revealing
+- `install.sh` - Installs the app in your `/Applications` folder and registers it with the system
 - `Info.plist` - App configuration that makes it accept all file types
 - `build.sh` - Build script to create the app bundle
 - `OpenInFinder.app` - The final application bundle